Perceptor89/votings/README.md

 git clone https://github.com/Perceptor89/votings.git
 ```

-Rename ".env.example" to ".env" and fill it out.
+Rename ".env.example" to ".env" and fill it in.

 To install dependencies use new virtual environment.
 Then install dependencies.